microsoft/live-share/docs/reference/connectivity.md

 ## Proxies

-Visual Studio Live Share currently has some limitations around proxy use. **Proxy support is currently limited to direct mode due a known issue.** See [above](#changing-the-connection-mode) for how to switch to direct mode.
+Visual Studio Live Share currently has some limitations around proxy use.
 Next, while automatic proxy settings should work on Windows, when using macOS or Linux (and certain proxies with Windows) the **HTTP_PROXY** and **HTTPS_PROXY** environment variables will need to be set *globally*.

 If your proxy doesn't automatically set these for you, you can manually set the variables in the following form: